Jokes, vacation pictures, fancy meals—it can be fun to post on Facebook!

 Your cover photo is a fantastic space to capture attention for your art business.
 It’s the biggest feature and probably the first thing your fans will see when they visit your Facebook page.
 That’s why it’s so important to make it look good, whether it’s a bold, colorful picture of your art or a small marketing blurb about your art business.

 You can get creative by adding text to your picture or making a collage with Canva, just don’t go overboard!
-People are more drawn to pictures than words, so HubSpot suggests making your photo mostly visual, keeping text to around 20% of the image.
+People are more drawn to pictures than words, so HubSpot suggests making your photo mostly visual, keeping text to less than 20% of the image.

 3. How Much Information Should I Include?